kylehodgson/kasaverde/README.md

  - MAXMOER tells `kasaverde` at what point you'd like to turn devices on.
 The default value of `"50"` will be treated like a percentage.
 When WattTime tells `kasaverde` that power in your area is cleaner than it is 50% of the time, then `kasaverde` will turn on your smartplug.
  - LATTITUDE and LONGITUDE are for your current lattitude and longitude. `kasaverde` will provide these to WattTime so that we are getting the emissions data for your area.

+## How do I get my lattitude and longitude?

+Try going to Google Maps (from your computer), and finding your address.
+If you right click, a menu should pop up, and the first item in that menu will be your lattitude and longitude pair.
+If you click it, it will copy to your clipboard. `kasaverde` expects the first number presented to be set in your `LATT` environment variable, and the second number in  `LONG`.